berarma/oversteer/README.md

 - Change each conditional force feedback effect type gain.
 (Not supported with in-kernel modules)
 - FFBmeter to monitor FFB clipping using wheel leds or overlay window.
 (Not supported with in-kernel modules)

-I can test only on a Logitech G29 Driving Force.
-Please, report your results with other devices.
-More wheel models will be added to this list as they are requested.

-Use at your own risk.
-Suggestions, bugs and pull requests welcome.

 ## Installation